khimo/khimo.github.io/bli-guides/_ideas/start-day-with-right-foot.md

 This could also be done with more complex Macros configured on the BLI's setup page.

 For more information on how to configure integration with Siri Shortcuts, go to our "[Configure BLI Scenes as Siri Shortcuts](../manuals/conf-scenes-as-shortcuts)" page.

+> Note: Take into account that running Siri Shortcuts requires an iPhone or iPod touch with iOS 14.0 or higher, HomePod, Apple Watch Series 3 or later, or an iPad with iPadOS 14.0 or later.